★★★★★

 Ingredient Notes

-Here are the 6 ingredients you need to make this easy flourless cookie recipe:
+You just need 6 ingredients to make this easy flourless cookie recipe!

-• Vanilla Extract- We love making our own homemade vanilla extract, but if using store bought, be sure it’s pure extract, not imitation (for best flavor).
+• Vanilla Extract – We love making our own homemade vanilla extract, but if using store bought, be sure it’s PURE extract, not imitation.

 Stack of 5 chocolate flourless cookies.

-Combine Cookie Dough Ingredients.
-In a large mixing bowl, combine powdered sugar, cocoa powder, salt, egg whites and vanilla.
-Stir until mixture comes together.
-Fold in chocolate chips.
+Step 1.
+Make the cookie dough.
+In a large mixing bowl, combine the powdered sugar, cocoa powder, salt, egg whites and vanilla.
+Stir until the mixture comes together.
+Fold in the chocolate chips.

-Bake.
+Step 2.
+Bake the cookies.
 Using a 2 Tablespoon cookie scoop, drop by tablespoons onto a prepared baking sheet.
-Be sure to leave several inches between cookies as these will SPREAD!
+Bake for 12-15 minutes.

 Pair this copycat Starbucks Cookie with a cup of Apple Crisp Macchiato Coffee and a big slice of Cranberry Bliss Bars.
 So good.